Quickstart: Provision a device with symmetric keys

 In this section, you will prepare a development environment used to build the Azure IoT C SDK.

-The SDK includes the sample code for a simulated device.
-This simulated device will attempt provisioning during the device's boot sequence.
+The SDK includes the provisioning sample code for devices.
+This code attempt provisioning during the device's boot sequence.

 Download the CMake build system.